Zinbo/Pokemon-Easiest-Catch/README.md

 ### Pokemon Home Screen
 - [ ] Move pokemon screen into seperate class
 - [ ] Save 10 assets locally for ease of use
-- [ ] Display filter icon
+- [x] Display filter icon
+- [ ] Decide on Filter design
 - [ ] Link clicking pokemon to new page
-- [ ] Find way to "grey" out images of pokemon
+- [x] Find way to "grey" out images of pokemon
 - [ ] Decide on what data to hold per pokemon
 - [ ] Open up menu when clicking filter icon with different options
 - [ ]